South Park Wood & Hay Lodge Park, Peebles

 The terrain has steep, slippery slopes - take care and wear appropriate footwear with good grip.
 The area has the River Tweed flowing through it.
 The River Tweed should not be crossed under any circumstances, even if the water level appears relatively low.
 Children should be closely supervised at all times near the river.
 There should be no need for juniors competing on a white or yellow course to be too close to the river.
 Juniors on other courses should be advised to take care if their course takes them fairly close to the river’s edge.

 Railway tunnel - see above.
 The railway tunnel is long and unlit.
-Be prepared with a decent torch while on your run if you think you might wish to use this route choice option.
+If you are running on brown or blue courses be prepared with a decent torch while on your run if you think you might wish to use this route choice option.
 Note that the torch on a phone is not suitable.

 There are narrow rural roads, including a bridge, on Brown and Blue courses only.
 There are no paths along the sides of the roads.
 Although traffic may be light, please take extreme care when crossing or passing along the roadside as drivers may not be expecting runners.

-MAP: Scale TBC.
+MAP: Scale likely to be 1:7.500 for Orange to Brown courses and a larger scale (not yet confirmed) for White and Yellow courses - please check scale when you pick up your map.
 Course maps will be printed on waterproof paper and control descriptions will be printed on the map.
 Loose control descriptions MAY be provided.
-If so, these will be for collection in the start box.
+If so, these will be for collection in the start boxes.
 Private property on the map: Please do not enter the courtyard of Neidpath Castle under the arch; this is private property and is marked out of bounds on the map.
 Rather use the gate and path to the right-hand side of the courtyard.

 MEDICAL CONDITIONS (not Covid): You have the option of downloading and completing this Medical Form.
 It could be life saving if the organisers are aware of any existing medical conditions in the event of an incident.
 You can put it in a sealed envelope and hand it to the Organiser on the day.
 It will only be opened if required and destroyed or handed back to you after the event.
 If you can't easily identify the Organiser on the day please leave it with the start official (who will give it to the Organiser).